huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 ### Static Pod

+Scenario:

+* Create a static pod.
-`kubectl` will automatically check yaml file in `/etc/kubernetes/manifests/` and create the static pod once it's detected.
+* `kubectl` will automatically check yaml file in `/etc/kubernetes/manifests/` and create the static pod once it's detected.

 Some system static Pods are already in place.
 ```